Cerebras Systems

 - CEO: Andrew Feldman, co-founder and chief executive.

-- Known for: Wafer-Scale Engine processors, CS-3 systems, Cerebras Cloud, high-speed inference, Condor Galaxy supercomputers, and partnerships with OpenAI and AWS.
+- Known for: Wafer-Scale Engine processors, CS-3 systems, Cerebras Cloud, high-speed inference, Condor Galaxy supercomputers, an OpenAI compute partnership, and an AWS inference collaboration.

-- Public listing: Cerebras Class A common stock began trading on the Nasdaq Global Select Market under ticker CBRS on May 14, 2026.
+- Public listing: Cerebras Class A common stock began trading on the Nasdaq Global Select Market under ticker CBRS on May 14, 2026, after an IPO priced at $185 per share.

 Wafer-Scale Architecture